SttApollo/coaching-program-automation/README.md

 ### Start with the data model, not the nodes

 Before touching n8n, the first question was: what does the reschedule path need to read back?
 That determined what the new client path had to write.
-The Sheet column structure was designed around reschedule requirements — particularly Column J (Calendar Event ID, needed for deletion) and Column L (Client Drive Folder URL, so the reschedule path doesn't need to ask for it again).
+The Sheet column structure was designed around reschedule requirements, Calendar Event ID needed for deletion, and Client Drive Folder URL, so the reschedule path doesn't need to ask for it again.

-### Map the full user journey before building

-The workflow handles two distinct users: the Journey Master (who fills in the form) and Lisa (who approves the output in Trello).
-Every output — the schedule doc, the email draft, the Trello comment — was spec'd against what those users actually needed to see before a node was built.

 ### Prove the hard part first

 The scheduling algorithm was the highest-risk piece.
-It was built and tested independently before connecting it to Calendar, Sheets, or Trello.
+It was built and tested independently before being connected to other systems.
 Only once slot-finding was reliable with real timezone data did the integrations get layered in.

 ### Two forms, not a Switch node

-Initial architecture used a single form with a Switch node to route new client vs reschedule.
+Initial architecture used a single form with a Switch node to route new clients vs. rescheduling.
 This was scrapped.
-Two completely separate `formTrigger` nodes with custom URL paths is simpler, more reliable, and easier to debug — each path is fully independent with no shared state at the trigger level.
+Two completely separate `formTrigger` nodes with custom URL paths are simpler, more reliable, and easier to debug — each path is fully independent with no shared state at the trigger level.

 ---